MacKuba

 Safety & moderation

 Like on most other networks, you can mute someone if you find them annoying, or you can block them if you find them really annoying.
-There is no way to mute words and phrases yet It’s also possible (added in February) to mute words, phrases or hashtags.
-There’s currently no way to mute something or someone for a specific period of time, but that will hopefully come at some point.
+It’s also possible to mute words, phrases or hashtags.
+You can now also mute words for a specific period of time (there’s no way to mute an account for a specific time yet).

 (Note, the blocking mechanism here is pretty aggressive, in that it also hides all previous interactions between the two users *for everyone*; so don’t be surprised if someone blocks you and your reply or quote “disappears” – it wasn’t deleted, just hidden.)

-Bluesky itself seems to be pretty light on moderation so far, which some people criticise them for.
-That said, I think they generally get rid of obvious trolls pretty quickly, and I’ve personally only ever come across a few of those.
+Bluesky’s own moderation seems to generally work ok from my perspective – they usually get rid of obvious trolls pretty quickly, and I’ve personally only ever come across a few of those.
 They claim to have around 20 people in the moderation team right now (as of February), which is about half the total company size.

 The general high-level plan for moderation at Bluesky and on the AT Protocol is something they call “composable moderation” (old blog post) or “stackable moderation” (recent post).
 It’s an idea that moderation will have many layers – from server operators including the Bluesky company, through various tools and services provided by other companies, organizations, and communities, ending with some ways to privately personalize your experience according to your personal needs.